-2.2 Design loads
+2.3 Design loads

-2.2.1 The modes of operation for each unit are to be investigated using realistic loading conditions including gravity loading with relevant environmental loading.
-The following environmental considerations should be included where applicable: wind, wave, current, ice, sea-bed conditions, temperature, fouling, and earthquake.

-2.2.2 Where possible, the above design environmental conditions should be based upon significant data with a period of recurrence of at least 50 years for the most severe anticipated environment.

-2.2.3 Results from relevant model tests may be used to substantiate or amplify calculations.

-2.2.4 Limiting design data for each mode of operation should be stated in the operating manual.
+- 2.3.1 The modes of operation for each unit are to be investigated using realistic loading conditions including gravity loading with relevant environmental loading for its intended areas of operation.
+The following environmental considerations should be included where applicable: wind, wave, current, ice, seabed conditions, temperature, fouling and earthquake. - 2.3.2 Where possible, the above design environmental conditions should be based upon significant data with a period of recurrence of at least 50 years for the most severe anticipated environment. - 2.3.3 Results from relevant model tests may be used to substantiate or amplify calculations. - 2.3.4 Limiting design data for each mode of operation should be stated in the operating manual.